Asymptotic multiplicities and Monge-Amp\`ere masses (with an appendix by S\'ebastien Boucksom): Introduction

 \begin{theorem}[S. Boucksom] Let $\mfab$ be a graded system of $\mfm$-primary ideals on $X$ as above.
 Then we have $e(\mfa_\bullet) = e(\mfb_\bullet)$.

 \end{theorem}

-While this proof is of algebraic nature, it is interesting that the theory of \cite{BFJ} was developed in the context of a valuative approach to psh singularities (cf. \cite{FJ04}, \cite{FJ05} for such study initiated in dimension $2$), to which we will return shortly.
-Now combining Theorem~\ref{eaeb} with Theorem~\ref{eaebeq}, we obtain the following new results on Conjecture~\ref{dem}.
+While the proof of Theorem~\ref{eaeb} is algebraic in nature, it is remarkable that the theory of \cite{BFJ} was developed in the context of a valuative approach to psh singularities, cf. \cite{JM14} (also cf. \cite{FJ04}, \cite{FJ05} for such study initiated in dimension $2$ by Favre and Jonsson).
+Now combining Theorem~\ref{eaeb} with Theorem~\ref{eaebeq}, we obtain the following new results on Demailly's strong continuity.